humanlayer/humanlayer/docs/readme.md

 > Under the hood, functions are injected into the system message in a syntax the model has been trained on

-When a tool call is selected by the LLM, it is the responsibility of the client code or framework to actually cal the function and send the result back to the LLM.
+When a tool call is selected by the LLM, it is the responsibility of the client code or framework to actually call the function and send the result back to the LLM.

 An example tool calling workflow might look like